babblingfish/babbling.fish/content/blog/vertica-survival-guide/index.md

 ;
 ```

-When two tables share the same segmentation key it allows for a `PIPED MERGE`.
-Wheny you see this in the query plan you know that the joins are being performed on each node without shuffling.
-If you see `GLOBAL RESEGMENT GROUPS` on a slow query, then consider refactoring your segmentation to avoid shuffling.

-[#TODO: need to fact checkt his]

 ## Sorting and Cardinality

 The sort order determines how the data is stored on disk.
 This is the primary way query performance is optimized.
 The order by clause determines the sort order.
 The goal is to use columns that get used in join, where, and group by clauses.